apify/apify-docs/content/docs/monitoring.md

 In essence, monitoring gives you more time.
 It allows you to automate processes that are complicated or tedious if you have to do them manually.

-If you are [scraping your competitor's website](https://www.youtube.com/watch?v=BsidLZKdYWQ&t=95s) every day, you have already automated a part of the process.
-With monitoring, you can save even more time and ensure all your results are useable even before you need them.
+If you are [scraping your competitor's website](https://www.youtube.com/watch?v=BsidLZKdYWQ) every day, you have already automated a part of the process.
+With monitoring, you can save even more time and ensure all your results are usable even before you need them.

 And if the scraping job fails, you will receive a notification, so there will be no unpleasant surprises.

 ## [](#what-is-the-apify-monitoring-suite) What is the Apify monitoring suite?

-The [monitoring suite](https://apify.com/apify/monitoring) is a collection of Apify [actors]({{@link actors.md}}) that allows you to automate the monitoring of jobs you have running on the Apify [platform](https://apify.com).
+The [monitoring suite](https://apify.com/apify/monitoring) is a collection of [Apify actors]({{@link actors.md}}) that allows you to automate the monitoring of jobs you have running on the [Apify platform](https://apify.com).

 You can use it to monitor anything from a single actor to complex projects spanning multiple actors, [tasks]({{@link actors/tasks.md}}) or [storages]({{@link storage.md}}).